wes-brooks/wrbrooks.github.io/_posts/2016-06-23-free-throws.md

 #Objective
 In the process of covering crucial distributions like the binomial and the normal, I want my students to be exposed to some uses we will eventually encounter, like hypothesis testing.
 Also, this exercise is intended to emphasize that a probability distribution is a simple model of a population (not of the observed data), which we adopt by assumption.
 Then statistical techniques can compare the evidence in the data against the consequences implied by the assumed distribution.

 Anyway, this exercise was partially successful.
+The big problem was the vague wording of the questions.

 Students mostly were brought around to grasp what will become the tenets of hypothesis testing, even though we haven't discussed it as such.
 I was impressed at their mental flexibility as the groups worked out for themselves that they needed to assume a Bin$(10, 0.8)$, distribution and calculate the probabilities using that assumption.

 # Exercise